wxMaxima-developers/wxmaxima/Compiling.md

 Of course you can use the CMake GUI (`cmake-gui`) or curses based CMake (`ccmake`) for the configure step and change some CMake variables.

-If you want to create binary packages (tar.gz, tar.bz2, DEB & RPM, on MacOs also .dmg), the following command will create them:
+If you want to create binary packages (tar.gz, tar.bz2, DEB & RPM, on macOS also .dmg), the following command will create them:

     cmake --build . -- package

-#### Mac Os: Creating a portable .apk and .dmg installer
+#### macOS: Creating a portable .apk and .dmg installer

-This requires wxWidgets to be installed, e.G. using macports
+This requires wxWidgets to be installed, e.G. using MacPorts

     mkdir ../build-wxm
     cmake -S . -B ../build-wxm -DCMAKE_INSTALL_PREFIX=.